kneasle/ringing/monument/cli/guide.md

 #### `leadwise`

-If set, this will stop Monument using calling positions, and instead label all the calls positionally.  `course_heads`, `split_tenors` and `ch_weights` are then obviously incompatible, and this will generate split-tenors compositions.
+If set, this will stop Monument using calling positions, and instead label all the calls positionally.  `course_heads`, `split_tenors` and `ch_weights` will obviously have no effect, and this will always generate split-tenors compositions.
 You should rarely have to set this yourself; by default, Monument will set this automatically if the tenor is affected by the part head (e.g. in cyclic) but otherwise will stick to course-wise compositions.
 The only times you're likely to need this is for weird cases like differential methods, which don't have a well-defined concept of a